-Exams will be held from July 12, 2016 (Tuesday) to July 13, 2016 (Wednesday).
-Notification of specific dates, times and venues will be sent out on July 1, 2016 (Friday).
-Notification of exam results will be provided via postal mail sent out on July 22 (Friday).
+Exams will be held from July 5, 2017 (Wednesday) to July 6, 2017 (Thursday).
+Notification of specific dates, times and venues will be sent out on June 23, 2017 (Friday).
+The Graduate School will provide notification of exam results by postal mail sent out on July 14 (Friday).
 If you fail to gain admission through Special Selection, you have the option of subsequently taking the Written Examination Selection.

 Dates Subjects/Tests Time

-August 18 (Thu.)
 English

-Academic Exam I 9:00 to 11:00
+A (21 (M) Academic Exam I 9:00 to 11:00

+August 21 (Mon.)
 Academic Exam II (- oral assessment) From 13:00

 - The Specialization in Culture (Y-GSC) concludes upon completion of student art and culture portfolios.
 Applicants opting to complete a thesis on arts and culture need to apply to the Specialization in Architecture and Urban Culture (Urban Culture Field). - Those applying to the Specialization in Culture (Y-GSC) may also apply to the Specialization in Architecture and Urban Culture (specialization involving completion of a thesis) as a second option. - Faculty members and Y-GSC candidate students are not required to meet before examinations.
+If you wish to select an academic advisor marked with () in the faculty members list on P.22-27, be sure to contact them beforehand.